 The world of cancer research is often focused on the “moonshot” – the search for a cure, which is invariably hugely expensive.
 We believe that at the same time, we should be looking for “groundshots” too – doing whatever we can, with what we have, where we are now.

-Going further, we have committed to gathering the data on the outcomes achieved by our patients in our real-world clinical setting, and publishing that in peer-reviewed journals from time to time.
+We have committed to gathering the data on the outcomes achieved by our patients in our real-world clinical setting, and publishing that in peer-reviewed journals.
 It took a huge amount of work to design a new study called an “Interventional Service Evaluation” and to obtain regulatory and ethical approval in the UK.
-This approval would not have been forthcoming unless we could satisfy regulators about the safety of our approach.

 Join us.
 Be a part of this mission.
 Stay with us and allow us to do our job which is to keep you safe and also to learn from you, so that others might benefit too.